pnsn/station_metrics/README.md

 # Files

 - *calculate_metrics.py*       This is the main ObsPy based python script for calculating metrics for a list of stations.
 Writes to a db.
 - *pip_squeak.py*              This is a one-off script made for the ShakeAlert station acceptance group. (still in testing/flux)
 - *parse_and_validate_args.py* Used by pip_squeak.py to read, pase and validate input arguments.
 - *get_data_metadata.py*       This uses ObsPy bulkrequests to download data.
 Also gets metadata/response/gain factors.
 - *noise_metrics.py*           These are functions to calculate metrics such as noise floor, N spikes, duration of RMS > threshold.
 - *plot_station.py*            Makes a simple .png figure of the seismogram being analyzed.
 - *plot_pip_squeak.py*         Makes a simple .png figure of the seismogram being analyzed, raw trace, STA/LTA trace, ShakeAlert station acceptance thresholds etc.
 - *database_read_write.py*     Reads and writes to the postgres database.
 NOTE: needs to change INSERT to UPSERT.
 - *TestDownloadingSpeed.py*    Simple script to test downloading speed at FDSN data centers.
 Choose either serial or bulk download.
 - *run_metrics.csh*            This is the shell script that runs the python code, it's set up on an hourly cron.
 - *ShakeAlertList.IRISZ, ShakeAlertList.NCEDCZ, ShakeAlertList.SCEDCZ* These are the (outdated) channel lists for the three data centers.
+- *config.pip_squeak*          Simple config file for pip_squeak to input parameters, defaults are for ShakeAlert station acceptance.

 # Station Metrics